abbrcode/abbreviations-in-code/README.md

 When speaking about APIs then establish a pattern of naming.
 For example in C: `namespace + module + action + object` (gui_label_set_text)

-If you are using the abbreviations below your naming become more coherent, logical and understandable to other (even novice) programmers.
+If you are using the abbreviations below your naming will become more coherent, logical and understandable to other (even novice) programmers.
 Use the *context sensitive (italic)* abbreviations only in their context and avoid the ~~not recommended~~ (strike through) abbreviations because they are not clear or useless.

 Of course, you can consider using the not recommended abbreviations.
 For example why not use *txt* instead of *text*?
 It's still clear but not much is gained.
 The most important thing is to remain consistent in your code (do not mix *txt* with *text*).